Reading path for Product Manager

 Teams face a number of routine challenges to estimation including going into too much detail, making assumptions, doing design while estimating, and being reluctant to commit to an estimate.
-The Team Agility Master must help the team get through these challenges.
+The Team Agility Coach must help the team get through these challenges.

 Estimation follows the Plan-Do-Check-Act process from lean: Develop the estimate, do the work, check to see what was done and how much effort it took, and incorporate what was learned for the next iteration.

 Estimation is done at every level of planning and involves everyone involved in that planning session.
 Estimates reflect the team’s best guess at the moment.
 Early on, estimates may be +/- 100%.
 As learning grows, estimates become more accurate.